realmagicgreen/magicgreen11ty/src/articles/2019-02-01-bali-plastic-bags-ban.md

 ---
-title: Bali plastic bags Ban
+title: Bali Plastic Bags Ban
 subtitle: "Denpasar just introduced a new prohibition of plastic bags, Styrofoam and plastic straws in supermarkets, convenience stores and shopping centres."
 date: 2019-02-01
 published: true